-The Authority brought forward reserve balances totalling $\pounds 1.38$ million on 1 April 2011 and utilised a total of $\pounds 0.135$ million during the year.
-At the end of the year the Authority approved appropriations to earmarked reserves of $\pounds 0.867$ million which has resulted in a closing balance of $\pounds 2.12$ million.
-The Movement in Reserves Statement on page 9 and Note 7 on page 29 details the movements in year.
+The Authority brought forward reserve balances totalling £1.821 million on 1 April 2012 and utilised a total of £0.343 million during the year.
+At the end of the year the Authority approved appropriations to or within earmarked reserves of £0.946 million which has resulted in a closing balance of £2.424 million.
+It should be noted however that £0.722 million will be fully utilised in 2013/14, bringing the forecast closing balance close to the 2012/13 opening balance.
+The Movement in Reserves Statement on page 9 and Note 8 on page 27 details the movements in year.

-The General Reserve, which is included in the total above stands at £300,000 (£300,000 in 2010/11) which equates to approximately 7% of the 2012/13 Net Budget Requirement and is the minimum level that the Authority has determined must be retained.
+The General Reserve, which is included in the total above stands at £300,000 (£300,000 in 2011/12) which equates to approximately 6.3% of the 2013/14 Net Budget Requirement and is the minimum level that the Authority has determined must be retained.

 In aggregate, the level of reserves and balances held is regarded as sufficient to meet current needs and to provide some assurance that unforeseen risks and emergencies can be managed.
+These balances are determined in part by our on-going work programmes and projects and by a risk based analysis and methodology approved by the Authority.